 - Respectfully incorporating the use of the circle for group discussion.

 - Providing apprenticeship options for learning.

-- Providing opportunities for learners to mentor other students, or be mentored by others
+- Providing opportunities for learners to mentor, or be mentored by, other students.

 - Providing multiple access points for all learners in learning activities so that everyone can access opportunities for learning.